EMFlow: Data Imputation in Latent Space via EM and Deep Flow Models: Experiments

 We also evaluate EMFlow on MNIST and CIFAR-10.
 MNIST is a dataset of 28×28 grayscale images of handwritten digits \citep{lecun1998gradient}, and CIFAR-10 is a dataset of 32×32 colorful images from 10 classes \citep{krizhevsky2009learning}.
 For both datasets, the pixel values of each image are scaled to $[0, 1]$.
 In this section, we simulate MCAR where each pixel is independently missing with various probabilities from 0.1 to 0.9.

-The initial imputation is performed by nearest-neighbor sampling where a missing pixel is filled by one of its nearest neighbors.
+The initial imputation is performed by nearest-neighbor sampling where a missing pixel is filled by one of its nearest observed neighbors.
 In our experiments, the standard 60,000/10,000 and 50,000/10,000 training-test set partitions are used for MNIST and CIFAR-10 respectively.

-\paragraph{Hyperparameters} For all experiments in this section, the step size schedule of online EM is again $\rho_t = 0.99\cdot t^{-0.8}$.
-For MNIST and CIFAR-10, we choose $\alpha$ to be $5\times 10^8$ and $1\times 10^6$ respectively.
-Since image datasets have much larger dimensions than UCI datasets, the super-batch approach with a size of 3000 is adopted.
-Additionally, the robust covariance estimation used by UCI datasets is also applied to CIFAR-10.
+The choices of hyperparameters are detailed in appendix \ref{app:hyper}.

+\paragraph{Results} Table \ref{tab:image_rmse} shows the RMSE of all considered methods on both image datasets.
+In the case of MNIST, EMFlow and MCFlow have similar RMSE and outperform other methods, while MCFlow starts to gain slight advantage under high missing rates.
+In the case of CIFAR-10, EMFlow achieve much lower RMSE than all competing methods.

-\paragraph{Results} Table \ref{tab:image_rmse} shows that EMFlow outperforms its competitor in most situations especially for CIFAR-10 in terms of RMSE.
-We also compare these two methods with respect to the accuracy of post-imputation classification.
+To further demonstrate the efficiency of EMFlow, We also compare EMFlow and MCFlow with respect to the accuracy of post-imputation classification.
 For this purpose, a LeNet-based model and a VGG19 model were trained on the original training sets of MNIST and CIFAR-10 respectively.
 These models then made predictions on the imputed test sets under different missing rates.
 Table \ref{tab:image_classification} shows that EMFlow yields slightly better post-imputation prediction accuracy than MCFlow on MNIST, while the improvement is much more significant on CIFAR-10.
-Those findings are in good agreement with the results of imputation accuracy in Table \ref{tab:image_rmse}.
+We note that these findings are in good agreement with the RMSE results.

+To qualitatively compare the imputation quality of EMFlow and MCFlow, Figure \ref{fig:cifar_sample} shows sample imputed images from CIFAR-10 with MCAR missing rates at 0.5 and 0.9.
+The first row includes the (complete) ground truth images for reference, while the second row includes the (incomplete) observed images on which the models were trained.
+The last two rows showcase the reconstructed images by MCFlow and EMFlow, respectively.
+It's clear that EMFlow performs better than MCFlow by recovering more details and displaying sharper boundaries and cleaner background.